TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 }
 ~~~

 But what if we wanted to be more specific and select _only_ the `child` or `grand-child` divs ?
-That's where the child selector `>` comes in handy.
-Unlike the descendant selector, it will only select direct children.
+That's where the child combinator `>` comes in handy.
+Unlike the descendant combinator, it will only select direct children.

 ~~~css
 /* This rule will only select divs with a class of child */